 We did a guest post there that shows you five ways to get into medical writing without quitting your day job.

 Click here to visit our resources page for some useful books and offers for those who are new to medical writing.

 For those wondering if this can be a viable career, here’s a link to a book that shows you just how lucrative even freelance medical writing can be.

 The author, Emma Nichols, is well-known in the medical writing world.
 She teaches other scientists and clinicians how to make a living from freelance medical writing after finding success herself.

-She also offers a six-week freelance medical writing course for anywhere from $195 to $2,495.
+She offers a six-week freelance medical writing course for anywhere from $195 to $2,495.
 Unfortunately, it is frequently booked solid and we hear you’ll be lucky to even get on the wait-list.

 As always, if you found this post helpful, please join our email newsletter below so you never miss an article like this.
 Thanks!

 Jordan G. Roberts, PA-C writes engaging, compelling medical education.
 His experience makes him a go-to consultant for companies of all sizes with a diverse clinical audience.
 He is a nationally recognized speaker, published scientific author, and medical podcaster.
 His goal is to deliver excellence in all facets of medical education.

 Feel free to get in touch with Jordan to check the availability of his speaking schedule or to get more information on his consulting and editorial services.